nightwatchjs/mobile-helper-tool/docs/install-system-images.md

 ## Introduction

-This guide will demonstrate how to manage system images and other packages using the `sdkmanager` tool, which is a part of the Android SDK.
-This includes installing, uninstalling, updating, and listing available packages.
+This guide will demonstrate how to install, uninstall and update system images and other packages using the `sdkmanager` tool, which is a part of the Android SDK command line tools.

 ## Prerequisites

 - Setup Android SDK using [mobile-helper-tool](https://github.com/nightwatchjs/mobile-helper-tool): `npx @nightwatch/mobile-helper android`.

-### Android SDK command line tools
+### Check if `sdkmanager` is available and working

 `sdkmanager` is a part of the Android SDK command-line tools package.
 You can ensure that `sdkmanager` is working by running `sdkmanager --version`.